tzufitltaboola/taboola-ios-api/doc/TaboolaApi_reference.md

 Publisher ID used by the SDK.
 # TaboolaApiClickDelegate
 ### `- (BOOL)onItemClick:(NSString *)placementName withItemId:(NSString *)itemId withClickUrl:(NSString *)clickUrl isOrganic:(BOOL)organic`
 Delegate method is called on every touch on the Placement.
+TaboolaApi allows to intercept recommendation clicks and block default click handling for organic items.
+If you want to block the default behavior in order to open the link to your organic content natively within your app, return false.
+The return value will be ignored for non-organic items.

 #### **Parameters:**
 * `placementName` — placement name